-We’ve compiled this complete guide to fire curtains and smoke curtains to help you find the right curtain for your premises.
+This complete guide to fire curtains and smoke curtains has been compiled to help you find the right curtain for your premises.

 2. Legal requirements for employers and building owners